Page id: 11445

 As part of the Romani Language Initiative in 2022 ERIAC is publishing the revised and corrected version of Romani Language Textbook for Adults – level A1 complemented with audio material, and while engaging a team of experts of the field, develops and publishes the Romani textbook level A2.

 Barvalipe Roma Online University is an online educational platform where Roma and non-Roma can access knowledge about the Roma identity(ies), history(ies) and culture(s) thorough a collection of high-quality lectures delivered by leading Roma scholars on topics ranging from the Roma Holocaust to Roma cultural productions.
-The courses launched throughout 2020 and 2021, consists of 15 lectures delivered by renowned scholars.
-Together they comprise a complete curriculum of Roma Cultural History that proposes a canon and acts as a reference for Roma cultural history.
+The courses launched throughout 2020 and 2021 consist of a total of 30 lectures delivered by renowned Roma scholars.
+Together with the Digital Library of Critical Romani Scholarship and the So Nakhlo blog, they comprise a complete curriculum of Roma Cultural History that proposes a canon and acts as a reference for Roma cultural history.

-Within the 2022 Outreach program, ERIAC focuses on the production of four new educational videos, on script-based, educational content in a conversational tone, that is easier to digest for larger audiences.
+Within the 2022 International Cultural Outreach program, ERIAC focused on the production of educational videos in a conversational tone, that are easier to digest for larger audiences.
+The idea of the Barvalipe Masterclass was born from the desire for a more appealing presentation and higher-quality production.

-To complement the Barvalipe Roma Online University, ERIAC continues expanding the Digital Library of Critical Romani Scholarship, a comprehensive resource featuring a curated selection of Roma scholarship.
-The library in progress will house text directly on the ERIAC website and will serve as a keystone for anyone interested in Romani history, arts, culture and theory.
+To complement the Barvalipe Roma Online University, ERIAC continued expanding the Digital Library of Critical Romani Scholarship, a comprehensive resource featuring a curated selection of Roma scholarship.

 The Digital Roma Museum, RomaMoMa is a platform to envision and discuss the possible forms of a Roma museum of modern and contemporary art that will expand in time and space through a series of exhibitions, discussions, and art projects.
 It invites Roma and non-Roma artists, cultural experts, scholars and civil society to imagine an institution which will hopefully soon be realized as a cutting-edge agent of the contemporary arts and culture scene.